Different Types of Telemedicine

 Virtual healthcare is becoming more applicable and relevant than ever before.
 The most recent push for virtual services came unexpectedly due to the global pandemic caused by COVID-19, with physical distancing measures in place at most service providers.
 Telemedicine is taking the world by storm and doctors and other medical practitioners are relying on it in order to be there for their patients virtually and tend to them as if they were helping them in person.
-There are 3 main forms of telemedicine that are used.
-These include store and forward, remote monitoring, and real-time interactive services.
-These 3 methods are not only beneficial to the patients but to healthcare workers as well.
+There are 3 main forms of telemedicine that benefits both the patients, and the healthcare workers as well.

 Real-time interactive method